 - It is economizing digital resources, providing ways to monetize what has previously been very difficult to do, especially in terms of things like content and other digital assets.
 A decentralized application can also provide a competitive pressure that changes the pricing of digital resources for a greater range of values to serve a wider market of users.

-- It is being used to establish consensus through the proof-of-work mechanisms, which is the amount of work that each stakeholder contributes to the dapp’s operation also known as mining, and proof-of-stake mechanisms, which are made in relation to the percent of ownership each stakeholder has in the dapp.
+- Dapps establish consensus through proof of work mechanisms.
+That’s the amount of work that each stakeholder contributes to the dapp’s operation also known as mining, and proof-of-stake mechanisms.
 Some companies like Peercoin use both mechanisms to establish the consensus to ensure no one takes control over the dapp.

 - It is serving as a mechanism for token distribution through development, fund-raising, and mining.
 The multiple ways tokens can be distributed offers more flexibility and opportunity than with a centralized system that is controlled essentially by one main institution.

 - It is offering completely new ways and processes to work and conduct transactions.
 For example, dapps are potentially used to enable embeddable records like smart contracts; fraud prevention through the use of tokens; or the advancement of the function of money like Ethereum is doing by building distributed autonomous corporations (DACs).

 Let’s take a look at some examples of decentralized apps.
 These will illustrate why we should build dapps.
 It explains how they are changing the present and future of many industries:

 - The SAFE Network is focused on providing the greatest level of security for all Internet users.

 - Factom is simplifying the process of enhanced big data management recordkeeping.

 - Ethereum has a created a programming language that then allows developers to create their own decentralized applications on the Ethereum blockchain with exciting results that address all types of consumer and business issues.